THEOplayer/documentation/faq/04-why-does-fullscreen-not-behave-as-expected-on-ios.md

-# Why does fullscreen not behave as expected on iOS?
+# Why does fullscreen not behave as expected on iOS

 One of the most frequently encountered issues on iOS devices is unexpected behaviour concerning fullscreen playback.